bsmith89/blog/content/Education/python-lesson-balance.md

 In conclusion: I think we need additional discussion (and data) about the motivations/foundations trade-off in our lessons.
-I'd also like to hear your thoughts on the best way to lobby for and introduce moderately sized changes to the core lessons.
+I'd also like to hear your thoughts on the best way to lobby for and introduce moderately sized changes to the core materials.
 What do you think about my approach?
 If you're brave, try it out and let me know how it goes!